sourabh-bit/MS-STUDIO-WEBSITE/README.md

-this is the website for the cliend
+this is the website for the client